Exploring Large Language Models for Detecting Mental Disorders: Methods

 \subsection{Large Language Models}

 We conducted experiments with LLMs in various settings.
 First of all, we evaluated models by 0-shot and 5-shot prompting, considering only normalized probabilities for tokens ``0'' or ``1'' in the first generated token, as it was done in MMLU \citep{hendryckstest2021}.
 We will refer to these settings as ``0-shot MMLU'' and ``5-shot MMLU'' correspondingly.
-Secondly, we employed 0-shot and 5-shot prompting with bigger generation lengths and matched the generated answer to one of the possible classes.
-Finally, we conducted the finetuning of the models using LoRA \citep{hu2022lora}.
+Secondly, we employed 0-shot and 5-shot prompting with bigger generation lengths and matched the generated answer to one of the possible classes with string matching.
+Finally, we conducted the fine-tuning of the models using LoRA \citep{hu2022lora}.

-We selected a set of relatively small (less than 9B parameters) self-hosted open-source models, either tuned for the Russian language or showing good multilingual capabilities.
-To the first group belongs SaigaLlama3 8B, a version of Llama 3 8B Instruct \citep{dubey2024llama} tuned on several Russian datasets, as well as models from Vikhr family \citep{nikolich2024vikhr}.
+We selected a set of relatively small (less than 9B parameters) self-hosted open-source models, either fine-tuned for the Russian language or showing good multilingual capabilities.
+To the first group belongs SaigaLlama3 8B, a version of Llama 3 8B Instruct \citep{dubey2024llama} fine-tuned on several Russian datasets, as well as models from the Vikhr family \citep{nikolich2024vikhr}.
 We used Vikhr 7B Instruct 0.4, Vikhr 7B Instruct 5.4, and Vikhr Gemma 2B Instruct.
-The former two are based on Mistral 7B \citep{jiang2023mistral} with vocabulary adaptation for the Russian language followed by additional pre-training and instruction tuning.
+The former two are based on Mistral 7B \citep{jiang2023mistral} with vocabulary adaptation for the Russian language, followed by additional pretraining and instruction tuning.
 The latter one is based on Gemma2 2B Instruct \citep{team2024gemma}, additionally trained on Russian data.
 We also used multilingual models, such as Gemma2 2B Instruct and Gemma2 9B Instruct, as well as Qwen2 7B Instruct \citep{yang2024qwen2}.
-As we are conducting experiments on sensitive data and with private datasets, we did not consider remotely-hosted models (such as GPT4, Claude) due to the possibility of data leaking.
+As we are conducting experiments on sensitive data and with private datasets, we did not consider remotely-hosted models (such as GPT-4, Claude) due to the possibility of data leakage.

-The full information about used prompts, training hyperparameters, and versions of used models, are presented in \Cref{app:hyperpars}.
+The full information about used prompts, training hyperparameters, and versions of used models is presented in \Cref{app:hyperpars}.